-Thermal modeling is a very important stage in the design process of electrical machines whether they are continuously rated or subject to sparse duty-cycle operation.
+Thermal modeling is a very important stage in the design process of electrical machines, whether they are rated continuously or subject to sparse duty-cycle operation.

-Different analytical methods can be applied in computing the heat transfer of electrical machines.
+Different analytical methods can be applied for computing the heat transfer of electrical machines.
 All methods employed are based on the assumption that the machine can be divided in homogenous regions regarding the heating/cooling process.

-The heat transfer between different parts of the machine or from machine to exterior is taken place through conduction or convection; the radiation is assumed to be small enough to be neglected.
-Thermal circuit models, similar to the electrical circuits or magnetic equivalent circuits, are used in PMTFG thermal modeling, Fig. 6.
+The heat transfer between different parts of the machine or from machine to exterior takes place through conduction or convection, the radiation being small enough to be neglected.
+Thermal circuit models, similar to the electrical circuits or magnetic equivalent circuits, are used in PMTFG thermal modeling, Figure 6.

-The following thermal resistances are calculated for the

-stator and rotor thermal model:
+The following thermal resistances are calculated for the stator and rotor thermal model:

-R{tCuFe} - thermal resistance from coil to the stator iron core
+$R{tCuFe}$ - thermal resistance from coil to the stator iron core

-R{tFeS} - thermal resistance at the stator poles base
+$R{tFeS}$ - thermal resistance at the stator pole base

-R{tSa} - thermal resistance from stator iron core to exterior
+$R{tSa}$ - thermal resistance from stator iron core to exterior

-R{tgS} - thermal resistance in air-gap
+$R{tgS}$ - thermal resistance in air-gap

-R{tFoR} - thermal resistance in the stator iron core
+$R{tFeR}$ - thermal resistance in the stator iron core

-R{tRa} - thermal resistance from rotor iron core to exterior
+$R{tRa}$ - thermal resistance from rotor iron core to exterior

-R{tgR} - thermal resistance from rotor to air-gap
+$R{toR}$ - thermal resistance from rotor to air-gap

-R'{tFeS} - modified thermal resistance in the stator iron core
+$R'{tFeS}$ - modified thermal resistance in the stator iron core

 Figure 6.
-PMTFG thermal equivalent circuits a) heat transfer from stator to rotor and exterior b) heat transfer from rotor to stator and airgap.
+PMTFG thermal equivalent circuits a) heat transfer from stator to rotor and exterior b) heat transfer from rotor to stator and air-gap.

-The total thermal resistance when considering only the stator model is:
+The total thermal resistance, when considering only the stator model, is: